sadesyllas/kube-minion/README.md

     * Sets the default [socat](https://www.redhat.com/sysadmin/getting-started-socat) connect host for connecting to the receiving end of the [socat](https://www.redhat.com/sysadmin/getting-started-socat) tunnel
     * By default, this is `localhost`
-    * This can be used to configure `kube-minion` to use the required WSL interface by default
+    * As an example, this can be used to configure `kube-minion` to use the required WSL interface by default
 12. **Create minikube mount**
      * Creates a [minikube mount](https://minikube.sigs.k8s.io/docs/commands/mount/)
-     * This can be used to mount a source code directory inside a pod and use `docker run` to start the application
+     * As an example, this can be used to mount a configuration or source code directory inside a pod
 13. **List minikube mounts**
      * Lists the [minikube mount](https://minikube.sigs.k8s.io/docs/commands/mount/)s that have been created by `kube-minion`